-The Study Abroad Office provides information on educational opportunities in other countries, including study abroad, exchange, international internships, research abroad, and study abroad scholarships.
-Information sessions are offered each week; students are strongly encouraged to attend a session before seeking staff assistance in selecting the program most appropriate to their needs and interests.
-The sessions focus on helping students research and select a study abroad program, determining applicable academic credit, funding sources, and application and selection procedures.
-Information is also disseminated through publications, special events, group meetings, individual appointments, reference materials, and the office’s Web site, http://world.utexas.edu/abroad.
+Study Abroad provides information on educational opportunities in other countries, including study abroad, exchange, international internships, research abroad, and study abroad scholarships.
+Information sessions are offered throughout the year; students are strongly encouraged to attend a session before seeking staff assistance in selecting the program most appropriate to their needs and interests.
+Session topics, dates, and times can be found at http://world.utexas.edu/abroad.

 University programs available to students include reciprocal exchanges with foreign universities; affiliated studies through other organizations and institutions; faculty-led programs, including Maymesters Abroad; and international study and research.
 Students pay a $50 fee to defray the cost of processing applications and of tracking study-abroad applicants and students who are abroad; the fee also encourages students to think carefully about the application to go abroad.
 The application fee is nonrefundable, regardless of whether the student is accepted by or enrolls in a program.